WebID’s Data Protection Declaration for Websites and Mobile Apps

 Right to restrict data processing: In accordance with Article 18, you are entitled to demand that we immediately restrict the processing of your personal data.

 Right to portability: In accordance with Article 20 of the GDPR, you are entitled to demand that we transfer to you your personal data you have provided, in a structured, standard and machine-readable format.

 Right to object: In accordance with Article 21 of the GDPR, you are entitled to object to the processing of your personal data, in which case we are obliged to refrain from processing your personal data.
 The right to object shall be limited to the scope described in Article 21 of the GDPR.
 In addition, the processing of your personal data might be in our legitimate interest, therefore we would be entitled to process your personal data despite your objection.

-Right to lodge complaints with regulatory authorities: In accordance with Article 77 of the GDPR, you are entitled to lodge a complaint with a regulatory authority, in particular in the member state of your place of residence, your workplace or of the place where the presumed violation occurred, if you are of the opinion that the processing of your personal data is a violation of the GDPR.
+Right to complain: You are entitled to address complaints to the bodies referred to in section 1 and 2.
+In other respects you are entitled to address a complaint in accordance with Article 77 of the GDPR to a regulatory authority, in particular in the member state of your place of residence, your workplace or of the place where the presumed violation occurred, if you are of the opinion that the processing of your personal data is a violation of the GDPR.
 The right to object shall be without prejudice to other administrative or judicial remedies.